OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 For some Office solutions, you might need a Microsoft Azure account to build using Azure services.
 To set up a free Azure account, see [Create your Azure free account today](https://azure.microsoft.com/free/).

+## Install sample data packs

+You can install sample data packs on your Microsoft 365 Developer Program subscription.
+Sample data packs save you time by automatically installing data and content you need to build and test your solutions.
+This includes fictitious users, metadata, and photos to simulate a small corporate environment.
+For details about the sample data packs that are available and how to install them, see [Install sample data packs](install-sample-packs.md).

 ## See also

 - [Join the Microsoft 365 Developer Program](office-365-developer-program.md)